+Beginning with the Class of 2028, 23 credits are required for graduation.
+The Classes of 2025, 2026, and 2027 are subject to the 20-credit requirement for graduation.
 In 2019, Ohio adopted new graduation requirements for Ohio students giving students more flexibility in choosing a graduation pathway that builds on individual strengths and passions.
-The requirements presented below pertain to the Class of 2023 and beyond:.
+The requirements presented below pertain to all students: